cliff-rosenberg/Acme-Invoicer/README.md

 ## Description

-This is a simplle Business Management system that allows the user to enter customer data, manage item inventory, and create invoices and send them to the customers for billing.
+This is a simple Business Management system that allows the user to enter customer data, manage item inventory, and create invoices and send them to the customers for billing.

 ## Installation